eeg1025g71120/TgBDP4/TGBDP4 Phyogenomics Notebook.md

-# Analyzing TgBDP4 through BLAST and Phylogenomic Analyses to Access Evolutionary Relationships Amongst Amplicomplexians
+# Analyzing TgBDP4 through BLAST and Phylogenomic Analyses to Access Evolutionary Relationships Amongst Apicomplexians

 # Materials
   * PC: Lenova Yoga 730
   * Coding Terminal: PuTTy
   * Preformance Cluster : Ron
-  * Programs:
+  * Programs Utalized:
       * MAFFT
       * iqTree
       * FigTree v1.4.4
+  * Databases Utalized:
+  	* EUPATHdb
+	* Uniprotkb
+# Results from BLAST Analysis
+BLAST is a local alignment anlysis which was preformed through EUPATHdb using the predicted protein sequence for TgBDP4.
+This BLAST analysis was preformed using a BLOSUM62 Matrix to find similar protein sequences within the Apicomplexians.
+This BLAST analysis yielded the top 50 apicomplexans that appear to have a similar protein sequence within their genome.
+This list was further narrowed down through the elimination of multiple samples from the same species.
+These sequences are:

-# Setting up:
+# Setting up for the Phylogenomic Analysis:
 First I created a new directory to begin my analysis in:

 	mkdir TgBDP4